 The Department shall give public notice a draft permit has been prepared and its issuance is pending.
-Additionally, public notice will be issued if a public hearing is to be held because of a significant degree of interest in or with water quality concerns related to a draft permit.
-No public notice is required when a request for a permit modification or termination is denied; however, the requester and facility must be notified of the denial in writing. http://dnr.mo.gov/env/wpp/permits/pn/index.html

-The Department must issue public notice of a pending operating permit or of a new or reissued statewide general permit.
+Additionally, public notice will be issued if a public hearing is to be held because of a significant degree of interest in or with concerns related to a draft permit.
+No public notice is required when a request for a permit modification or termination is denied; however, the requester and facility must be notified of the denial in writing. http://dnr.mo.gov/env/wpp/permits/pn/index.html The Department must issue public notice of a pending operating permit.
 The public comment period is the length of time not less than 30 days following the date of the public notice which interested persons may submit written comments about the proposed permit.

-For persons wanting to submit comments regarding this proposed operating permit, then please refer to the Public Notice page located at the front of this draft operating permit.
+For persons wishing to submit comments regarding this proposed operating permit, please refer to the Public Notice page located at the front of this draft operating permit.
 The Public Notice page gives direction on how and where to submit appropriate comments.
+All comments must be in written form.

-✓ The Public Notice period for this operating permit was from December 23, 2020 to January 25, 2020.
+✓ The Public Notice period for this operating permit started April 23, 2021 and ended May 24, 2021.
 No comments were received.

-DATE OF FACT SHEET: JANUARY 29, 2021
+DATE OF FACT SHEET: MARCH 6, 2021 COMPLETED BY:

-COMPLETED BY:

-GREG CALDWELL, ENVIRONMENTAL PROGRAM SPECIALIST MISSOURI DEPARTMENT OF NATURAL RESOURCES WATER PROTECTION PROGRAM OPERATING PERMITS SECTION - INDUSTRIAL UNIT (573) 526-1426 grg.caldwell@dnr.mo.gov
+JESSICA VITALE, ENVIRONMENTAL SPECIALIST MISSOURI DEPARTMENT OF NATURAL RESOURCES WATER PROTECTION PROGRAM OPERATING PERMITS SECTION - INDUSTRIAL UNIT (573) 522-2575 Jessica.
+Vitale@dnr.mo.gov